mrminhaz87/Railway-IT-OT-Demo/README.md

-# Railway[Metro] IT/OT System Cyber Security Test Platform
+# Railway[Metro] IT/OT System Cyber Security Test Platform ( mini cyber range)

-**Project Design :** We want to create a digital twin type Railway system emulation platform to simulate multiple trains running on different tracks with different sensor-signal control for cyber security researchers to demo/test different kind of IT attack's affect on OT system.
-The system contents 6 main components (programs):
+**Project Design :** We aim to develop a simplified and straightforward digital twin-style emulation platform for a railway system, simulating the operations of multiple trains on various tracks, each with distinct sensor-signal controls.
+This platform serves as an invaluable tool for cyber security researchers to showcase and test the impact of various IT attacks on OT systems.
+The system comprises two sub-projects(cyber range) with eight primary components :

+**Railway Company IT-network Cyber Range**

+This IT network cyber range project will simulate the normal cooperation network of the railway company, we will use the Custer User Emulation system to automate simulate different staff's daily work such as IT-Support-Engineer, Officer Staff, Railway HQ operator, Train driver / safety checker.
+The main components includes:

+- Railway company cooperation network environment (virtual hardware: computer,  node, firewall, router, switches)
+- Railway company staff activities auto generator (virtual staff: IT-Support-Engineer, Officer Staff, Railway HQ operator, Train driver / safety checker)

+**Railway System OT Cyber Range**

+The OT Cyber range will enumerate all the railway system's supervision SCADA network, the OT-production network and the physical real-world.
+The main components includes:

 - 2D Railway[Metro] System Real-world Emulator
 - Railway System SCADA HMI